persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 The user may also use an external file to import a design of experiment.
-The user has to set the link between the columns of the imported design and the input variables of the physical model (default : first column for the first input variable, second column for the second input variable, etc...)
+The user has to set the link between the columns of the imported design and the input variables of the physical model by clicking on the column name (default : first column for the first input variable, second column for the second input variable, etc...)

 2-3 Results